You can do a lot of things to get through the COVID-19 crisis. We’re tracking what gyms are doing around the world and reporting to you what works.

 You’re not necessarily looking to cut anything—you can’t cut your way to wealth—but to wring as much value as possible from each expense.
 You can bet your clients are doing the same exercise.

 For example, my gym audited its expenses and wound up cutting nothing.
-But we did ask our bookkeeper for advice to spread out our cash flow, we did increase contact with our mentor, and we did follow HSN’s advice for nutrition coaching during the crisis.
+But we did ask our bookkeeper for advice to spread out our cash flow, and we did increase contact with our mentor.

 Finally, if you’re in a cash-flow crisis, you should seek temporary relief from your landlord.
 You might not get it, but some landlords have agreed to spread out the rent over the next few months.